 After completing This is the House, 35 years ago, the author turned to the next ancestor of interest who, in fact, did make a fortune in Australia and tried again in South Africa, with the diamond strike there.
 Now releasing a new edition, Hill again realizes a dream come true with this, the second of the Kingsland Series.

-The Heir Emily Merrick, enjoying the new-found freedom of the Roaring 20’s, discovers that liberation can come at a high price.
+Emily Merrick, enjoying the new-found freedom of the Roaring 20’s, discovers that liberation can come at a high price.
 But it is her son, Steven, who will pay it.
 Raised under the crushing heel of the man Emily tricks into marrying her, young Steven endures the malicious control of his step-father by escaping to his memories of Kingsland, the Merrick estate in Waterford, on Cape Cod Bay.
 Its steadfast presence sustains him, as well as his love of the sea, as he endures the constant humiliations devised by his mother’s husband.
 Instead of entering Harvard, as he is supposed to do, Steven flees to Kingsland and lives there while he learns a trade in defiance of his pretentious step-father.
 He finds the simple life of the countryman a relief after the constricting pretentions with which he’s grown up.
 Eventually he saves enough money to enter the college of his choice, graduating just in time to join the corporate culture of the 50’s.
 By then he has inherited Kingsland, and when promotion passes him by, he again flees to Waterford, this time with his family.
-There he confronts the challenge of earning a living in so remote a place, and in the process of piecing together the possibilities meets Jenny Lawrence, an ancient lumber schooner that has been converted into a Windjammer.
-She cruises Nantucket Sound, carrying passengers to the picturesque ports of Martha’s Vineyard and to Nantucket itself, and from her, Steven will learn the wisdom of the tides and the wind.
+There he confronts the challenge of earning a living in so remote a place, and in the process of piecing together the possibilities meets Jenny Lawrence, an ancient lumber schooner that has been converted into a Windjammer Cruiser.
+She sails Nantucket Sound, carrying passengers to the picturesque ports of Martha’s Vineyard and to Nantucket itself, and from her, Steven will learn the wisdom of the tides and the wind.
 She will teach him that there is an alternative to his generation’s frantic post-war climb to the top, and she will carry him to the first woman – the only woman – he has ever loved, a woman through whom he will learn about the shame of his legacy, and a way to restore its honor.

 At the age of 75, Elijah Cobb wrote this memoir for his grandchildren.
 In it, he describes his “avenchures,” telling of his captures and escapes as he dodges the English and the French who close each other’s ports, hoping to starve one another into submission.
 The confiscation of his ship and cargo by the French, his meeting with Robespierre (whose name he cannot spell), smuggling, creating alternative trade routes, beating the Embargo of 1807, being captured by the British as the War of 1812 opens—these are recounted with wry humor and a certain flair.

-125 years after Cobb left an account of his career, Hill wrote the first edition of her novel.
+125 years after Cobb left an account of his career, Hill wrote the first edition of her first novel.
 She was living on Cape Cod at the time, and had access to ancient town and church records and, of course, the first edition of Cobb’s recollections.
 “It was too great an opportunity to pass up, with the bi-centennial of the Revolution coming along,” she tells us.
-“Now, with the bi-centennial of the War of 1812 starting this year, it seems like a good time to issue second editions of both.”
+“The bi-centennial of the Revolution was coming along, and I could envision a story using the memoir as a historical template,” she tells us.
+“I could never have created This is the House without my husband’s mariner ancestor.
+Now, in 2014, with the bi-centennial of the Second War with England starting this year, it seems like a good time to issue second editions of both.”